-I believe it is fair to say, the next recession is not far away, although nobody can tell you exactly when it will be declared.
-It is not only myself, which believes this state of affairs.
-You would be wise to assume it is likely to happen sooner rather than later.
-Any further delay will be a bonus.
+I believe it is fair to say, the next recession is here now, although it has not yet been declared.
+It is not only myself which believes this state of affairs.
+You would be wise to assume we are likely to see the effect of recession sooner rather than later.
+Any further delay, will be a bonus.